-The Idea for Quivit!
-The Card Game came to me in 2019 while I was taking a shower.
-Wanting to create a game for the longest time and while working on another game that had been causing me with frustration.
-I thought to myself maybe I need to be more simplistic, and it was at that moment this 4 color idea hit me and a flood of ideas came rushing to my brain.
-I jumped from the shower and headed straight to Target for supplies.
-With Supplies in hand, aka “Construction Paper and Tape”, I proceeded to cut out hundreds of colored squares, tape them together and arrange them into a grid and “PIVOT” (original title) FYI.
-After fusing with the size of the grid, I realized that this would work, so being a graphic designer I was not going to be happy with play testing with Construction Paper squares.
-I literally set up the whole game in illustrator and had it printed to start play testing and tweaking.
+The Idea for Quivit! came to me in 2019 while I was taking a shower.
+Wanting to create a game for the longest time and while working on another game that had been causing me frustration, I thought to myself maybe I need to be more simplistic.
+It was at that moment this 4 color idea hit me and a flood of ideas came rushing to my brain.
+I jumped out of the shower and headed straight to Target for supplies.
+With supplies in hand, aka “Construction Paper and Tape”, I proceeded to cut out hundreds of colored squares, tape them together and arrange them into a grid and “PIVOT” (original title) FYI.
+After fusing with the size of the grid, I realized that this would work, so being a graphic designer I was not going to be happy with play testing with construction paper squares.
+I literally set up the whole game in Illustrator and had it printed to start play testing and tweaking.
 Shortly after playtesting I realized I had the design knowhow to graphically set up the game but lacked the written and mathematical knowledge to truly balance that game and knew I needed help and that when I asked my now partner in crime Jason.

 As mentioned, I am an analytical guy, afterall I write commercial software for a living and went to school for Engineering.
 I have “built” D&D and Battletech campaigns since I was 13.
 I can see most things in my head, but it’s not until I write it on paper (sometimes literally) that I can start to see the imaginary lines connecting the thoughts in my head.
 Over the many years, I have perfected my ability to organize and “feel” the flow of my thoughts and put them into words.